SUMMARY

 MORE INVESTOR UPDATES

-Investor Presentation: RIU Explorers Conference (February 2026)
+Investor Presentation: RIU Resources Roundup Conference (May 2026)

 Altitude Minerals – Investor Presentation